The Story of Water

-FrancisKnight was appointed by Medway Development Company to project manage the public art commission for Chatham Pumping Station.
-Nicole Mollett and José Den Hartog were appointed as the lead artists for this commission.
+FrancisKnight was appointed by Medway Development Company too curate and project manage a public art commission for Chatham Pumping Station.

 Nicole Mollett is a socially engaged public artist who has delivered multiple projects across Kent, including Project Managing the ‘Draw Hope’ pavilion which took place in Chatham Riverside Park.